Lazar Stefanović (basketball): Professional career

 On 19 May 2019, Stefanović made his professional debut for Partizan in a Serbian SuperLeague match against Tamiš.
 Stefanović scored two points.
 He was part of the squad that won the Radivoj Korać Cup in 2020.
 On 6 March 2021, he scored his first ABA League points in a game against Cibona, hitting a long-range three-pointer at the halftime buzzer.
+Following the end of the season, Stefanovič committed to play college basketball for the Utah Utes after getting offers from Toledo, New Mexico, Stanford, USC, and South Florida.